 Nozawa Onsen Backcountry Users Guide

-The area beyond the controlled ski resort boundary is hazardous mountain terrain.
+The area beyond the controlled ski resort boundary is an hazardous mountain terrain

 You enter the backcountry at your own risk.
-You are responsible for your own safety and any accidents and potential rescue, including all associated costs.
+You are responsible for your own safety, any accidents and potential rescue, including all associated costs.

 In order to minimise risk and to help you return safely from your backcountry adventure we have outlined some important safety rules.

-If you are not familiar with the area or skilled enough we HIGHLY recommend hiring a professional guide and going on a backcountry tour first.
+If you are not familiar with the area or skilled enough we HIGHLY recommend you to hire a professional guide and try going on a backcountry tour first.

 Terrain and skills